sportiduino/sportiduino/Doc/en/MasterStation.md

 ### SPORTident emulation

-Firmware of Master station v1.8.0 or greater has partial support of the SPORTident data transfer protocol.
+Firmware of Master station v1.8.0 or greater has support of reading card by the SPORTident data transfer protocol.
 All RFID tags are read as SI-Card (192 punch mode).
-Communication tested with SPORTident Reader, Rogain Manager and SportOrg software.
+Communication tested with SPORTident Reader, Rogain Manager, SportOrg and WinOrient 2.0a 2020 software.
-It doesn't work with WinOrient 2011 yet.
+It doesn't work with WinOrient 2011 and 2014 yet.